-Access to Glow is restricted to learners and educators who are issued a username and password that gives access to a number of different web services such as Microsoft Office 365, G Suite for Education and Glow Blogs.
+Access to Glow is restricted to learners and educators who are issued with an account that can provide access to a number of different online services such as Microsoft Office 365, G Suite for Education and Glow Blogs.

 Keep up to date with your children’s learning

-- Check with your child’s school/establishment to find out if they have created a public Glow Blog or a Sway to keep parents and carers up-to-date on their children’s learning and homework through an interactive newsletter, school or class website.
-Here are some examples of:
+- Check with your child’s school/establishment to find out if they have created public Glow Blogs, Google Sites or Sways to keep parents and carers up-to-date on their children’s learning and homework through an interactive newsletter, school or class website.
+Here are some examples:

 - Subscribe to the Education Scotland newsletter for Parent and Carers to keep informed of the latest educational developments.

 - Check with your child’s school/establishment to see how you can get notifications through their social media channels such as Twitter.
-Many teachers post regularly about the learning that is taking place in the classroom.
+Many teachers post regularly about the learning that is taking place across the school.

 Stay Safe Online

-Due to the current circumstances more learning is taking place at home and internet access at home is different to the relatively safer access that is provided in a school environment.
+Internet access at home can be different to the relatively safer access that is provided in a school environment.

 School networks are often configured with additional safety measures in mind to reduce the likelihood of inappropriate content being displayed and to protect the learners from the external threats that exist in the open internet.

-It is important to recognise that the steps listed below will significantly reduce the overall risk to you and your child online, however similar to the school networks, no safety method is 100% effective and should you or your child see anything that concerns you in the Glow environment then please report it through Report a Glow Concern
+It is important to recognise that the steps listed below will significantly reduce the overall risk to you and your child online.
+However, like school networks, no safety method is 100% effective and should you or your child see anything that concerns you in the Glow environment then please report it through Report a Glow Concern

 Here are 5 steps to creating a safer online environment at home for your child.